 Three times per week during each intervention period, participants performed the same exercise regimen composed of a maximal graded exercise test on a cycle ergometer to volitional fatigue and an adapted version of the Wingate test (15-second all out sprint).

-The results of the intervention displayed that in comparison to the placebo, caffeine increased peak cycling power during the graded exercise test throughout the duration of the trial.
+The results displayed that in comparison to the placebo, caffeine increased peak cycling power during the graded exercise test throughout the duration of the trial.
 The effect size of caffeine intake was large on days 1 and 4 and decreased to moderate afterward.
 A similar trend was observed for VO₂ max.

 For the Wingate test, daily intake of caffeine increased peak power on days 1,4,15, and 18.
 The effect size of caffeine intake was large on days 1 and 4 and was reduced to moderate/small afterward.